Galaxy S9: Finally, Here Are Some Good News About Samsung’s First 2018 Flagship

 If any, the design of the alleged rear panels is entirely in line with the official designs of the 2018 Galaxy A8 series.
 As stated in a recent BGR report, the 2018 Galaxy A8 and Galaxy A8+ feature rear panels that are practically identical to the Weibo leak, with a fingerprint sensor below the main camera and a flash unit on the right of the shooter.
 Considering that the 2018 A-Series is Samsung’s premier midrange line, there is a good chance that some of its elements actually echo some of the 2018 S-Series’ final design.

-The Samsung Galaxy S9 and Galaxy S9+ are expected to feature significant internal upgrades over their predecessors, such as a powerful Qualcomm Snapdragon 845 processor, up to 6GB of RAM and a dual camera sensor.
+The Samsung Galaxy S9 and Galaxy S9+ are expected to feature significant internal upgrades over their predecessors, such as a powerful Qualcomm Snapdragon 845 processor, up to 6GB of RAM, and a dual camera sensor.
 The final release date for the devices remains unknown, though speculations suggest that the S9 and S9+ would be unveiled sometime in February 2018.